bazurbat/jagen/doc/Build.md

 start.
 It also causes the 'configure' stage of the affected packages to become out of date.

-With the '--interactive' option the specified target commands will be run directly without going through Jagen wrapper.
-This allows build tools to detect the terminal and show colored messages but the output will not be captured and target dependencies will not be honored.
-This means that in the most cases you will need to run the build without the '-i' option first to make sure all requirements are up to date.
+Use the '--interactive' option to allow build tools to detect the terminal and show colored messages.
+This mode ignores target dependencies and does not capture command output.
+Run build without '-i' to bring all targets up to date before using this option.

 Use the '--all' option to build everything out of date in the current project in addition to the specified targets.

 The '--no-rebuild' option causes the command to behave similarly to 'make': it ensures that targets are up to date instead of rebuilding them unconditionally.

-The '--progress' option enables printing of the build progress from all logs in parallel.
-If this option is not given the output is shown only for targets directly specified on the command line.

 The '--follow' option allows monitoring the output from build commands in real time.
+It shows the output only for targets specified for the current build command.
 Works best when used for a single package or dependent targets because when there are several package builds in progress their output will be intermixed.

+The '--follow-all' option shows the output from all currently running build commands at the same time.
+This includes the targets building as dependencies of the ones specified as build command arguments and all others not currently up to date if used in combination with '--all' option.

+If neither the '--follow' nor the '--follow-all' option is given the output of all commands shown in turn after they complete.

-The '--quiet' option disables build progress output from Jagen and leaves the build tool (Ninja) connected directly to the terminal.
+The '--quiet' option disables printing of the command outputs to the terminal.
+The output is still saved to logs.

 Arguments after '--' will be passed literally to the underlying build tool.
 The handling depends on the build tool in question but be aware of the case when multiple targets matched as the same arguments will be passed to all of their build commands which might have surprising results.

 It is best to use this functionality to quickly adjust the behaviour of a single compile or configure command, such as: